-Sinkholing Botnets is a process that used to manipulate the data flow in a network to redirect its traffic to the server of your choice.
-By this process, the malicious traffic goes to the research centre and will be analyzed.
+Sinkholing Botnet is a process that used to manipulate the data flow in a network to redirect its traffic to the server of your choice.
+By this process, the malicious traffic goes to the research center and will be analyzed.
 This is mostly used by security professionals and anti-viruses.

 For Example, You want to visit LinuxandUbuntu’s website on your device.
 You will first open a browser and then type the URL LinuxandUbuntu.com.
-The server of Domain Name System will respond to your request with IP address of the LinuxandUbuntu.com.
-If the domain was sinkhole your browser would redirect to an IP address other than LinunxandUbuntu server.
+The server of Domain Name System will respond to your request with the IP address of LinuxandUbuntu.com.
+If the domain was sinkhole your browser would redirect to an IP address other than the LinuxandUbuntu server.